-3.7.
+3.11.
 Sewer System Management Plan Reporting Requirements

-Within every six (6) years after the required due date of its last Plan Update, the Enrollee must upload a local Board-approved and certified Sewer System Management Plan Update to the online CIWQS Sanitary Sewer System Database.
-If electronic document format or size capacity prevents the electronic upload of the Plan, the Enrollee must report an electronic link to its updated Sewer System Management Plan posted on its own website.
+For an Existing Enrollee previously regulated by Order 2006-0003-DWQ: Within every six (6) years after the required due date of its last Plan Update, the Legally Responsible Official shall upload and certify a local governing entity-approved Sewer System Management Plan Update to the online CIWQS Sanitary Sewer System Database.
+If the electronic document format or size capacity prevents the electronic upload of the Plan, the Legally Responsible Official shall report an electronic link to its updated Sewer System Management Plan posted on its own website.

+Order 2006-0003-DWQ required each enrollee to develop its initial Sewer System Management Plan per the following schedule, with required Plan updates at a frequency of 5-years thereafter:

+Systems serving populations: Greater than 100,000: May 2, 2009

+Between 100,000 and 10,000: August 2, 2009

+Between 10,000 and 2,500: May 2, 2010

+Less than 2,500: August 2, 2010

+This Order carries forth the previously-required Plan Update schedule per Order 2006-0003-DWQ.
+Per the six-year Plan Update frequency required in this Order, the Enrollee shall upload and certify its first Plan Update, to the online CIWQS Sanitary Sewer System Database by the following due dates, with subsequent Plan Updates at the frequency of six years thereafter:

+Systems serving populations: Greater than 100,000: May 2, 2025

+Between 100,000 and 10,000: August 2, 2025

+Between 10,000 and 2,500: May 2, 2026

+Less than 2,500: August 2, 2026

-For a New Enrollee: Within twelve (12) months of its Application for Enrollment Approval date, a new Enrollee shall submit a local Board-approved and certified Sewer System Management Plan to the online CIWQS Sanitary Sewer System Database.
-If electronic document format or size capacity prevents the electronic upload of the Plan, the Enrollee must provide an electronic link to its Sewer System Management Plan posted on its own website.
-The due date for subsequent 6-year Plan updates, is six (6) years from the first submittal due date of the new Enrollee’s first Sewer System Management Plan.
+For a New Enrollee: Within twelve (12) months of its Application for Enrollment Approval date, the Legally Responsible Official of a new Enrollee shall upload and certify a local governing entity-approved Sewer System Management Plan to the online CIWQS Sanitary Sewer System Database.
+If electronic document format or size capacity prevents the electronic upload of the Plan, the Legally Responsible Official shall report an electronic link to its Sewer System Management Plan posted on its own website.
+The due date for subsequent 6-year Plan updates, is six (6) years from the submittal due date of the new Enrollee’s first Sewer System Management Plan.

 4. RECORDKEEPING REQUIREMENTS